krasserm/krasserm.github.io/resume.md

 ## Open source projects

 The following is an incomplete list of open source projects I'm currently working on or worked on in the past.
-See also [Stories](https://krasserm.github.io/stories/) for some details and my [Github account](https://github.com/krasserm) for a complete list.
+See also [Stories](https://krasserm.github.io/stories/) for some details and my [GitHub account](https://github.com/krasserm) for a complete list.

 ### Machine learning

 - [Bayesian machine learning](https://github.com/krasserm/bayesian-machine-learning).
 Collection of notebooks related to Bayesian machine learning.
+- [Perceiver IO](https://github.com/krasserm/perceiver-io).
+A PyTorch implementation of DeepMind's Perceiver IO with PyTorch Lightning scripts for distributed training.
 - [Super resolution](https://github.com/krasserm/super-resolution).
 Tensorflow 2.x based implementation of WDSR, EDSR and SRGAN for single image super-resolution.
-- [Perceiver IO](https://github.com/krasserm/perceiver-io).
-A PyTorch implementation of DeepMind's Perceiver IO with PyTorch Lightning scripts for distributed training.
 - [Image captioning transformer](https://github.com/krasserm/fairseq-image-captioning).
 Transformer-based image captioning.
   An extension of the [pytorch/fairseq](https://github.com/pytorch/fairseq) sequence modeling toolkit.
 - [Face recognition](https://github.com/krasserm/face-recognition).
 Deep face recognition with Keras, Dlib and OpenCV.